BrettHallen/Booklet-PDF-on-MacOS/README.md

 # Booklet PDF on MacOS
 Simple Python script to re-organise a PDF into ready-to-print booklet format on MacOS.
+I've also listed a few other alternative solutions.

 - [YouTube video](https://youtu.be/mSsKpEZ4v3w)